zircon-tech/sui-login-demo/README.md

 ### 3. NextAuth Environment Variables

-Configure the necessary environment variables for NextAuth:
+Create a `.env` file and configure the necessary environment variables for NextAuth:

 ```env
 NEXT_PUBLIC_ENVIRONMENT=development